DaoCloud/DaoCloud-docs/docs/en/docs/index.md

      DCE 5.0 provides non-intrusive traffic management features, supporting non-sensing access to traditional microservices, cloud native microservices, and open-source microservice frameworks.
-     It achieves integrated management of existing microservice systems and old and new microservice systems of enterprises.
+     It achieves integrated management of existing microservice systems and new and legacy microservice systems of enterprises.

      This capability supports the full lifecycle management of microservices from development, deployment, access, observation, operation, and maintenance.
 It also provides high-performance cloud native